Have you ever wondered what God’s word says about a particular topic?

 While you can create your own topical Bible study plan, an easy way to get started with topical Bible studies is simply to try already prepared topical bible study lessons.
 This is a great way to experiment with Bible Study Methods to see which ones you like the best.

-There are topical bible study plans available on the market, some include simple bible reading plans with the list of topical bible verses while others include commentary or even incorporate other Bible study methods such as Bible Journaling.
+There are lots of topical bible study plans available on the market, some include simple bible reading plans with the list of topical bible verses while others include commentary or even incorporate other Bible study methods such as Bible Journaling.

 Are you ready to start a topical Bible study to grow your understanding of scripture and knowledge of God?
 Give one of these topical bible reading plans a try!

 Choosing Confidence Bible Study by Arabah Joy